WPBeginner

 }

-Adding Custom Fonts in WordPress Using Typekit
+Adding Custom Fonts in WordPress Using Adobe Fonts

-Simply signup for an Adobe Fonts account and visit the browse fonts section.
-From here you need to click on the </> button to select a font and create a project.
+Simply signup for an Adobe Fonts account and visit the ‘Browse Fonts’ section.
+From here you need to click on the </>

 Next, you’ll see the embed code with your project ID.
 It will also show you how to use the font in your theme’s CSS.